Style Rules¶

 lifecycle-at-end¶

-Ensures lifecycle block is at the end of resource blocks.
+Ensures lifecycle block is at the end of resource, data, module, and check blocks.

 | Property | Value |